Hair loss can have a significant effect on your confidence and quality of life.

 Dr. Joseph Galitzin offers a permanent solution to this common frustration.
 He uses advanced techniques for natural-looking results.

-What types of thinning and baldness affect our patients in Fayetteville, Newnan, and Peachtree City, GA?
+What types of thinning and baldness affect patients at our Atlanta, GA, office?

 Alopecia (Hair Loss) Due to Genetics, Aging & More